 Weymouth Town Council

 A new town council for Weymouth is being set up as part of the plans for local government reorganisation in Dorset.
-Once the borough council ceases to exist in April 2018, Weymouth would be the only area in Dorset without a town or parish council.
+Once Weymouth and Portland Borough Council ceases to exist in April 2019, Weymouth would be the only area in Dorset without a town or parish council.

 Two rounds of public consultation took place as part of a Community Governance Review between March 2017 and February 2018.